EFForg/https-everywhere/CONTRIBUTING.md

 #### Edge-Case: Right-Wildcards

-Right-wildcards (`<target host='account.google.*' />`) are highly discouraged.
+Right-wildcards (`<target host="account.google.*" />`) are highly discouraged.
 Only use them in edge-cases where other solutions are unruly.

 Example: